PerederiyVA/sicmacro/README.md

 # sicmacro
-A SIC/XE macroassembler written in C++
+A SIC/XE macroprocessor written in C++

+Compile using g++ or MinGW.
+CodeBlocks project is included.